 NIDO 1 (12-18 mths) & NIDO 2 (18-24 mths)

-Available both Saturdays and Weekdays, with the weekday programs children attends 2 sessions a week.
-Caregiver/s are required to accompany the child in our Nido playgroups, to a maximum of 7 children per class.
+Available on Saturdays, caregiver/s are required to accompany the child in our Nido playgroups, to a maximum of 7 children per class.

-While for those who are ready to attend classes independently may transit to our popular weekday Independent classes.
+While for those who are ready to attend classes independently may transit to our popular weekday Independent Class programme.

 In each Nido session, children will be involved in one or two of the following curriculum areas, depending on the interests and attention span of the children.